Language Immersion at McDonald

-An Immersion Assistant (IA) is an essential part of the model.
+An Instructional Assistant (IA) or Intern are an essential part of the model.
 He or she is a full-time presence in every immersion classroom, and a native speaker of Spanish or Japanese.

-IAs not only reduce the student-teacher ratio, but by adding a second native speaker in the classroom, they make it possible for kids to hear and have conversations in the target language.
+IAs and Interns not only reduce the student-teacher ratio, but by adding a second native speaker in the classroom, they make it possible for kids to hear and have conversations in the target language.

-But IAs are not funded by the school district.
+But IAs and Interns are not funded by the school district.
 Parents must raise this money.

 Make your donation here.

-With the growth of our school, this year we need to raise $375,000, still $1000 per student.
-In order to hire for September, this money must be in the bank by April 2013.
-Make your tax-deductible contribution to the Immersion Support Fund today.
+In order to hire for September 2017, this money must be in the bank by the end of February 2017.
+Make your tax-deductible contribution to the Instructional Support Fund today.

-Why not volunteers or interns instead of IAs?
+Why not have all volunteers or interns instead of IAs?

 We know that language immersion has proven to yield incredible long-term learning benefits and that these few years early in their education are incredibly important and fleeting.
 The cost of investing in a quality, and hopefully ideal, learning environment versus an adequate learning environment is low compared to the alternatives.